Sina-Baharlou/Vehicle-Recognition-TLCN/README.md

 ### How to Run

-Import the project in Android Studio (Or any other android compiler), install the dependencies and run the project.
+Import the project in Android Studio, install the dependencies and run the project.